 the film is based, you're flipping through a comic book.

-But should you fire up your Playstation 3and download the critically acclaimed Scott Pilgrim game, are you playing a video game, or a videogame?
+But should you fire up your Playstation 3 and download the Scott Pilgrim game, are you playing a video game, or a videogame?

 It might not be Coke vs. Pepsi, but the question over the correct